main image

 What to Expect Once you Submit your Complaint to the BBB

-What to do if no agreement is reached after a BBB complaint?
-You may want to try suing in a California small claims court
+What should you do if no agreement is reached after a BBB complaint?
+You may want to try suing the insurance company in a small claims court in California.

 California Small Claims Court